erashish41/react-vite-practice/01_react_vite/src/source.md

     In React, side effects are managed using hooks like useEffect to ensure they are handled in a controlled and predictable manner.

+- whenever we call the data of Api it will give us null